epurdy/thepaleking/README.md

 # setup

+Currently I think that spacy requires python >=3.5

-[sudo] pip install -r requirements.txt
+* [sudo] pip install -r requirements.txt
-[sudo] python -m spacy download en
+* [sudo] python -m spacy download en
+* [sudo] python -m spacy download en_vectors_web_lg
+* Add tensor2tensor to your PYTHONPATH

 # quickstart

 The executables t2t-datagen (data ingest), t2t-trainer (training) and t2t-decoder (decoding) in tensor2tensor/tensor2tensor/bin are the place to start.
 We should wrap these in scripts pretty soon.

+* we've now wrapped data ingest in thepaleking/bin/datagen

+# known issues

+* given the way that we're currently doing ingest, examples from the source domain are associated with a particular example from the target domain.
+  Hopefully, given an appropriate model, this will not be a problem.